Medill-East/obsidian-content-linker/README.md

 8. When the user clicks the "Ignore Selected Option(s)" button on the settings page, iterate through all the selected options from 5.
 Exclude these options from the potential bi-link keyword list, add them to the Ignored Content List, and display them within it.
 The contents of the Ignored Content List should be sorted in descending order based on the Count in the second column;
 9. When the user clicks the "Remove From Ignored Content List" button on the settings page, iterate through all the selected options from 7 and re-add them to the potential bi-link keyword list.
 ```

+If interested, you can check out the [development review (in chinese)](https://medill-east.github.io/2023/08/26/20230826-obsidian-content-linker-plugin-development-review/).

 ## Known Issues